I’ve never talked to anyone and am used to handling things on my own. Do I really need therapy?

 What’s the difference between talking to you or my best friend or family?

-If you have been confiding in a friend or family member you may have struggled with feeling judged by them, feeling like a burden, or even feeling as if what you were sharing was minimized or dismissed by them — whether unintentional or not.
-These experiences may have resulted in you walking away feeling unsure or even more confused.
-A mental health professional is someone who has the education, training, and experience to support you and actively assist you in reaching your therapeutic goals.
-The role of a therapist is to provide a non-judgmental, safe space to help you explore and analyze your situation while helping you find new, more effective ways to approach your situation.
-Furthermore, therapy is confidential.
+If you have confided in a friend or family member you may have struggled with feeling judged by them, feeling like a burden, or even feeling as if what you were sharing was minimized or dismissed by them.
+These experiences may have resulted in you walking away feeling worse.
+A mental health professional like myself is someone who has the education, training, and experience to support you and actively assist you in reaching your goals.
+The role of a therapist is to provide a non-judgmental, safe space to help you explore and analyze your situation while helping you find new, more effective ways to approach it.
+Last, but definitely not least – therapy is confidential.

 Why shouldn’t I just take medication?

 Medication can be effective and is sometimes needed in conjunction with therapy.
-However, medication alone cannot solve all symptoms and root causes.
-Therapy is designed to help explore the root of the issue, explore your symptoms within the context of your situation, and establish coping skills and strategies to help you reduce your symptoms.
+However, medication alone cannot solve the root cause or may not alleviate all symptoms.
+Therapy is designed to help explore the root of the issue, understand your symptoms, and establish coping skills and strategies to help you reduce your symptoms.
 If you are considering medication, consult with your medical doctor and/or psychiatrist regarding the best course of action for you.

 How does therapy work?
 What do I have to do in sessions?